-ASCE released new data in September 2020 showing that deficiencies in our nation's transit systems, roads, and bridges have cascading impacts on the national economy.
+ASCE’s new report, “Failure to Act: Current Investment Trends in our Surface Transportation Infrastructure” shows that deficiencies in our nation's transit systems, roads, and bridges have cascading impacts on the national economy.
 These preliminary findings state that if industry costs are passed onto customers, costs per household could be as high as $12,500 over 20 years, or $625 dollars per year.

 Collectively, professional services, manufacturing and health care sectors are expected to lose more than 540,000 jobs by 2040.
 The findings estimate a current backlog of $176 billion for transit investments, and that is expected to grow to nearly $500 billion through 2039 as existing assets age and if transit capital investment is maintained at the current real level of funding.